Random Post: Contact

 Vispol Semi Transparent

-On the Mac Mini the Touchlib and reacTIVision is runnning.
+On the Mac Mini the Touchlib and reacTIVision touchreac Actracktive is runnning.
 We are using alternately a Unibrain Fire-i and my Pointgrey Firefly MX Firewire camera in the Virttable.

-Here are some more pictures of the building process of the Virttable:
+Click here to see more pictures of the building process of the Virttable.